-On the other side of the debate are those who argue for plural human natures–that human differences by group are so profound that we cannot see human beings as having one shared nature or capacities.
+On the other side of the debate are those who argue for plural human natures.
+In this view human differences by group are so profound that we cannot see human beings as having one shared nature or capacities.
 These people say humans are shaped by their environment, but only to a minor extent.
 Those who emphasize differences in human natures have not cared so much whether that difference comes from biology or culture.
 They focus on intractable human difference.
-They have made this point most obviously with regard to racial difference, but this idea of intractable difference has also appeared in discussions about rich and poor, or citizens and immigrants, and many continue to use terms of intractable difference when discussing men and women (see one of the most popular posts on this blog, Anthropology, Sex, Gender, Sexuality: Gender is a Social Construction).
+They make this point most obviously with regard to racial difference, but this idea of intractable difference has also appeared in discussions about rich and poor, or citizens and immigrants.
+Many continue to use terms of intractable difference when discussing men and women (see one of my most popular posts, Anthropology, Sex, Gender, Sexuality: Gender is a Social Construction).

 A scary example arguing against a shared human nature, and against the classical political economy of Adam Smith, is Thomas Carlyle’s 1849 essay “Occasional discourse on the Negro question.”
 Carlyle labeled political economy the “dismal science” because it posited a basic shared human nature and supported emancipation.
 Instead, Carlyle espoused fundamental difference and continued enslavement of people of African descent (see Carlyle and the Racist Origins of the Idea that Economics was “the Dismal Science” by Gavin Kennedy).

-John Stuart Mill, upholding classical political economy and the Enlightenment, responded in 1850 with a stinging defense of a common human nature, calling it a “vulgar error” to think human differences must be differences in nature:
+John Stuart Mill, upholding classical political economy and the Enlightenment, responded in 1850 with a stinging defense of a common human nature.
+Mill called it a “vulgar error” to think human differences must be differences in nature:

 But Mill’s position was under assault from several angles.
 In The Descent of Man (1871), Charles Darwin supported the idea of stages within human evolution:

-With the publication, in 1871, of Darwin’s The descent of man, the doctrine of common human potential–or, as it was then known, of the ‘psychic unity of mankind’–was brought into contention, challenged by the view that inter-population differences on the scale of civilization could be attributed to anatomical variation, above all in the size and complexity of the brain.
-(Ingold 2000:388-389)
+With the publication, in 1871, of Darwin’s The descent of man, the doctrine of common human potential–or, as it was then known, of the “psychic unity of mankind”–was brought into contention, challenged by the view that inter-population differences on the scale of civilization could be attributed to anatomical variation, above all in the size and complexity of the brain.
+(Ingold 2000, 388-89)

-Moreover, the specificities of the encounter with Australian Aborigines enabled new lines of racial logic, as Kay Anderson argues in Race and the Crisis of Humanism (2007).
-The British grew increasingly frustrated and discouraged with their efforts to colonize and civilize the Aborigines–they eventually concluded this must mean an innate incapability of absorbing civilization.
+Moreover, the specificity of the encounter with Australian Aborigines enabled new lines of racial logic, as Kay Anderson argues in Race and the Crisis of Humanism (2007).
+The British grew increasingly frustrated and discouraged with their efforts to colonize and civilize the Aborigines.
+They eventually concluded this must mean an innate incapability of absorbing civilization.
 For an accessible and moving account, see Rabbit-Proof Fence.

 The idea that humans were naturally different by group, especially according to racial classifications, would dominate thinking from the 1850s through the 1930s.